Data Center Networking Architecture Key Concepts and Best Practices

 Key Challenges in Data Center Networking What You Need to Know

 Disaster recovery (DR) and business continuity (BC) are essential components of any data center network design.
-These strategies ensure that critical business operations can continue even in the event of unforeseen disruptions, such as power outages, hardware failures, or cyberattacks.
-Below are key considerations for integrating DR and BC into data center networks:
+These strategies ensure that mission-critical operations can continue even in the event of disruptions, such as power failures, hardware malfunctions, or cyberattacks.
+Below are key considerations for designing DR and BC plans for data centers:

 • Redundancy: